prozolic/CsToml/README.md

 ## Extensions

-An extension option for CsToml is CsToml.Extensions.
+An extension option for `CsToml` is `CsToml.Extensions`.
 This option mainly provides an API to parse from TOML files.
+`CsToml.Extensions` references [Cysharp/NativeMemoryArray](https://github.com/Cysharp/NativeMemoryArray) as a dependent library.

 > PM> Install-Package [CsToml.Extensions](https://www.nuget.org/packages/CsToml.Extensions/)